Treatment of Diabetes

 • Meglitinides (e.g., Repaglinide, Nateglinide)

-Apart from metformin and Jardiance, several additional drugs show promise in the treatment of type 2 diabetes.
-Sulfonylureas, meglitinides, DPP-4 inhibitors, and GLP-1 receptor agonists are some examples.
+Apart from Metformin and Jardiance, several additional drugs show promise in the treatment of type 2 diabetes.
+Some examples include sulfonylureas, meglitinides, DPP-4 inhibitors, and GLP-1 receptor agonists.
 These drugs are selected based on a patient’s unique circumstances, including health, possible adverse effects, and treatment objectives.

 Knowing the particulars of each drug enables patients and healthcare professionals to make decisions specifically catering to the needs of people with type 2 diabetes.
 As the field develops, continuing conversations with medical experts are essential to maximizing therapy regimens to manage diabetes efficiently.

-Insulin-producing beta cells in the pancreas are attacked and destroyed by the immune system in type 1 diabetes, an autoimmune disease.
+In type 1 diabetes, an autoimmune disease, the immune system attacks and destroys insulin-producing beta cells in the pancreas.
 To control their blood sugar levels, people with type 1 diabetes need to take Insulin for the rest of their lives.
-Insulin is the primary treatment for type 1 diabetes because lifestyle modifications are insufficient to treat type 2 diabetes.
+Insulin medication is the primary treatment for type 1 diabetes because lifestyle modifications are insufficient.

 Medications Used